ChristosDalamarinis/eeganalysis/README.md

 ```

 ## Contributing

 Contributions to the *eeganalysis* package are welcome!
 If you would like to contribute, please fork the repository and submit a pull request with your changes.
 Please ensure that your code follows the existing style and includes appropriate documentation and tests.
 Note: currently focusing on Biosemi files, other formats will be added in future releases.

 ## Folder structure
+│
+├── R/ ← Your functions live here
+│ ├── eeg_class.R ← Defines eeg data structure
+│ │ ├── new_eeg() ← Create EEG object
+│ │ └── print.eeg() ← Display EEG object
+│ │
+│ └── read_biosemi.R ← Read BioSemi BDF files
+│ ├── read_biosemi() ← Main function to import .bdf files
+│ ├── extract_biosemi_events() ← Parse event triggers
+│ └── summarize_biosemi_import() ← Quality report
+│
+├── man/ ← Auto-generated help documentation
+│ ├── new_eeg.Rd
+│ ├── print.eeg.Rd
+│ ├── read_biosemi.Rd
+│ └── ... (more coming)
+│
+├── NAMESPACE ← What functions are exported
+├── DESCRIPTION ← Package metadata
+├── LICENSE ← License information
+└── README.md ← This file